Flood recovery update

 Tweed property owners whose residential or commercial building was damaged by the 2022 floods are invited to participate in the free NSW Government Flood Property Assessment Program (FPAP).

-The opt-in program provides property owners with a free assessment report, including a comprehensive scope of repair works and an estimate of repair costs to pre-flood conditions.
+The opt-in program provides property owners with a free property assessment report, including a comprehensive scope of works to repair your property and an estimate of the repair costs to pre-flood conditions.

 The assessment report is only provided to you and is not available to council, insurers or the general public.
 However, you can provide the report to your insurer or builder to assist with planning repairs or rebuilding.

-To find out more about eligibility and details of the process visit the Flood Property Assessment Program web page or call 1300 294 027.
+To find out more about eligibility and to register visit The Flood Property Assessment Program web page.
+You can also call Service NSW on 13 77 88.

 NSW Reconstruction Authority takes on resilience role